D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 What should you do?

-- consfigure a read-only lock on TST01-rg and TST02-rg
+- configure a read-only lock on TST01-rg and TST02-rg
-- consfigure a delete lock on TST01-rg and TST02-rg
+- configure a delete lock on TST01-rg and TST02-rg
-- consfigure a read-only lock on the subscription
+- configure a read-only lock on the subscription
-- consfigure a delete lock on the subscription
+- configure a delete lock on the subscription

 ---

 ### Answer:
-- consfigure a delete lock on the subscription
+- configure a delete lock on the subscription

 A delete lock can be used at the follwing levels:
 - resource